bastillion-io/Bastillion/README.md

 Dual License
 -----------
-Affero General Public License
+KeyBox is available for non-commercial use under the Affero General Public License

-Commercial License is also available through a subscription
+A commercial license is also available through a subscription

 https://www.sshkeybox.com/subscription